theory-amsterdam/website-theory-amsterdam/README.md

 git clone git@github.com:theory-amsterdam/website-theory-amsterdam.git
 ```

 3. It's done.
-Just start Hugo server to see it live!
+Just start Hugo server to see it live locally at http://localhost:1313/ (or at whatever the hugo server tells you)!

 ```bash
 cd website-theory-amsterdam